Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Addressing Capacity Mismatch

 \subsection{Regularizing Teachers (RegT)}

-.
 During the phase of training teachers, we add the following regularization to enhance the variance of non-ground-truth class probabilities:

 where $\mathbf{q}(\mathbf{x};1.0)=[\mathbf{p}_c(\mathbf{x};1.0)]_{c\neq y}$ and $\beta$ is the coefficient of the regularization term.
-The loss function explicitly encourages the teacher network to decrease the influence of the ground-truth class and enhance the distinctness of non-ground-truth classes.
-Different from other post-processing methods, this way could enhance the variance of non-ground-truth class probabilities in the stage of training teachers.
+Equation (\ref{eq:regt}) explicitly encourages teacher network to decrease the influence of the ground-truth class and enhance the distinctness of non-ground-truth classes.
+Different from other post-processing methods, this way could enhance the variance of non-ground-truth class probabilities in the stage of training teachers, which could provide an excellent initialization for distillation.